How to Make Fermented Green & Red Tomato Salsa (Yes! Use Up All Those Tomatoes in a Healthy Way!)

 *** 2 tablespoons lime or lemon juice to one 1/2 gallon Mason Jar.

 TIP about where I get my culinary (and herbs) spices: I get mine from Starwest Botanicals because they are high quality, I can purchase a lot more for the price than I can at the grocery, and they are a lot fresher (which goes along with quality).
 Spices like Chipotle, Cumin, Cayenne, Cinnamon, and many more are available at Starwest.
+The links in the recipe above are for Amazon, for your convenience.

 Directions to Make Green & Red Tomato Salsa